joeworld/weather-fullstack-challenge/README.md

 - Task Schedule: A task is scheduled to execute on an hourly basis, which updates the weather reports in the cache database.
 - Tests: There are a total of eight functional tests and eleven unit tests.
 To run the feature tests, use the command `php artisan test --testsuite=Feature`.
 To run the unit tests, use the command `php artisan test --testsuite=Unit`.
 - [Laravel Pint](https://laravel.com/docs/10.x/pint)  is used as code style fixer
-- Laravel Websockets: A broadcast occurs when WeatherUpdated event is triggered
+- Laravel Websockets: A broadcast occurs when the `WeatherUpdated` event is triggered
 - My API service stands-alone inside `app/Services` directory
 - Dependency Injections & Separation of concerns